jmclawson/TopicKit/README.md

 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
 Run `set.project` to see which project is currently set; to change it to the sample Shakespeare data set, use the following command: `set.project <- "shakespeare"`.
 To create your own project, see [Preparing a Project](#preparing-a-project), below.
 All work in a project will be saved in a subfolder called by that project name.

 Working with a project allows for many useful visualizations of the resulting data.
 For example, after running the commands on the sample Shakespeare data set, a number of files will be made available in the **shakespeare/** directory on your computer.
-Among them will be CSV files exported for other analysis including **topicsNN.csv**—a master file containing all the information—and the following divisions, derived automatically form columns in the initial spreadsheet:
+Among them will be CSV files exported for other analysis including **topicsNN.csv**—a master file containing all the information—and the following divisions, derived automatically from columns in the initial spreadsheet:
 - **topics-by-dynasty.csv**
 - **topics-by-genre.csv**
 - **topics-by-title.csv**